seattle-imtech/seattle-vr/code-of-conduct.md

 Seattle VR is committed to providing a harassment-free environment for everyone regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices; especially technology choices.

 We do not tolerate harassment of participants in any form.
+Harassment is defined by the victim not the agressor.
 Participants violating these rules may be expelled from the meetup **without a refund** at the discretion of Seattle VR organisers.

 Harassment includes but is not limited to: